 One new COVID-19 infection in Vellore

-There was one new COVID-19 infection in Vellore district and the total number of cases stood at 57,326 on Tuesday.
-With a total of 56,160 persons having been discharged, the district has three active cases.
+There was one new COVID-19 infection in Vellore district and the total number of cases stood at 57,329 on Sunday.
+With a total of 56,162 persons having been discharged, the district has four active cases.
 The district’s toll is 1,163.

+Ranipet also reported one fresh infection, taking the total number of cases in the district to 53,938.

 - Comments will be moderated by The Hindu editorial team.